|

 Ludwig Boltzmann

 Boltzmann's first attempt to derive the second law of thermodynamics assumed that gas particles followed strict dynamical laws, that is, Newton's classical mechanics.
-In 1872 Boltzmann derived a mathematical quantity (his H-Theorem) that had the same property of increase for a gas approaching equilibrium as Clausius' entropy.
-Maxwell was critical of the result, arguing (correctly) that descriptions of gases must be purely statistical, not dynamical.1
+In 1872 Boltzmann derived a mathematical quantity (his H-Theorem) that had the same property of increase for a gas approaching equilibrium as Rudolf Clausius' entropy law.
+Clausius enunciated the two laws of thermodynamics.
+First, the energy in the world is a constant.
+Second, the entropy of the world increases to a maximum.

-But Boltzmann had derived Maxwell's velocity distribution for the molecules of a gas in equilibrium dynamically, putting it on a firmer ground than Maxwell.
+Boltzmann had in 1866 derived Maxwell's velocity distribution for the molecules of a gas in equilibrium dynamically, putting it on a firmer ground than Maxwell.

-Boltzmann's mentor and colleague Josef Loschmidt criticized Boltzmann's demonstration of entropy increase on the grounds that dynamical laws are reversible.
-If all the particles could be turned around exactly (or if time could be reversed), Boltzmann's work indicated the entropy should decrease, violating the second law.
+Boltzmann's mentor and colleague Josef Loschmidt criticized Boltzmann's 1872 demonstration of entropy increase, on the grounds that Newton's dynamical laws are reversible.
+If all the individual particles could be turned around exactly (or if time could be reversed), Boltzmann's H-Theorem should show that the entropy would decrease, violating the second law.
 Some, including Boltzmann, suggested that time might be simply the direction in which entropy increases.
-Arthur Stanley Eddington called this The Arrow of Time.
+Arthur Stanley Eddington later called this the Arrow of Time.

 The basic problem is - how can macroscopic irreversibility result from microscopic processes that are fundamentally reversible?

-But Boltzmann was already under such severe attacks from colleagues for espousing the reality of atoms, that he may have been wary of emphasizing that atomic motions are chaotic and random.
-Real chance was anathema to most nineteenth century thinkers and even atheistic to many.
+Boltzmann was under severe attacks from colleagues for espousing the reality of atoms.
+He may have been wary of emphasizing that atomic motions are chaotic and random.
+Real ontological chance was anathema to deterministic nineteenth-century thinkers and even considered atheistic by many, since it implies denial of the omniscience of God.

 Zermelo's Recurrence Objection (Wiederkehreinwand)